Lollobar17/AI-auditor_framework/examples/crypto_audit_case.md

 The original text contains multiple critical violations.
 It is consistent with the linguistic patterns of fraudulent investment schemes and pump-and-dump cryptocurrency promotions.
 It should not be presented to any user without complete revision and proper regulatory review.​​​​​​​​​​​​​​​​

 ---
+## Key Takeaways

+This case study demonstrates three concrete contributions of the AI Safety & Audit Framework in a real-world scenario:

+**1. Structured prompting produces auditable outputs.**
+By separating system role, audit criteria, and input data via XML tags, the framework forces the model to reason claim-by-claim rather than generating a generic response.
+The result is a structured, reproducible analysis — not a black-box judgment.

+**2. The 4D Framework surfaces violations that informal review would miss.**
+The original input contained six distinct violations across concentration risk, prohibited language, and regulatory non-compliance.
+A standard readability check would not have caught these.
+Systematic audit logic did.

+**3. AI-generated content in regulated domains requires a verification layer.**
+The "Diligence-Optimized Rewrite" section shows that the goal is not to block AI output, but to make it safe for distribution.
+This framework provides exactly that layer — a structured checkpoint between generation and publication.

+---

+> This case study was conducted using Claude (Anthropic) as the underlying
+> model, with the audit logic applied through structured XML prompting.
+> The interaction is fully documented and reproducible using the files
+> in the `/prompts` directory.

 ##  Audit Evidence
 Below are the actual screenshots of the session, validating the XML structure and the analytical process.